-- Stir: I like to give everything a good stir once all the ingredients are in, this makes sure nothing is sticking to the bottom of the soup maker.
+- Stir: I like to give everything a good stir once all the ingredients are in; this ensures nothing is sticking to the bottom of the soup maker.

 - Set off on smooth

-- Add toppings: Add some fresh herbs, croutons or sprinkle with grated cheese.
+- Add toppings: Add some fresh herbs and croutons or sprinkle with grated cheese.

 Using A Soup Maker